Connection (film)

 Connection is a 2017 Indian film in Konkani, written and directed by Christ Sunjo Silva and produced by Sylvester Fernandes.
 This is Silva's third feature film, after Limits and Action.
 The film utilizes a non-linear storytelling technique and flashbacks and is a thriller.
 It features Prince Jacob in the lead role of Father Mark.
-The film also features Silva's father, tiatrist John D'Silva, in a role.
+The film also features Silva's father, tiatrist John D'Silva.

 Plot

 Father Mark (Prince Jacob) is a kind priest who is very pious.
 He also loves books and is an author.
 One day, a prisoner approaches him to write a biography of his life.
 It is then revealed that Father Mark has a dark past which haunts him.